Female drivers in Pakistan get a bad rep

 7. Parallel parking is not their cup of tea.

-8. Keep your distance from cars with female drivers… because you won’t even know how but their car will crash into yours within a blink of an eye.
+8. Keep your distance from cars with female drivers in Pakistan because you won’t even know how but their car will crash into yours within a blink of an eye.

 9. They have more important things to deal with rather than focusing on blaring horns and flashing indicators, such as admiring the neat manicure of their friend in the backseat.

-10. They are simply above the law.
+10. Female drivers in Pakistan are simply above the law.
 Not even a traffic constable dares to stop them, afraid to get accused of sexual harassment.